Aleptonic/IISC-VIT/README.md

 Below is the confusion matrix from the final evaluation on the 10,000 test images for the best model.

-Below is the confusion matrix from the final evaluation on the 10,000 test images.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/8285d148-a496-46d1-a13c-8b2ae5cd9080" alt="image" width="400" height="400" />